This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 An accessible vault toilet is located off the parking lot and provides a signed parking space, a paved pathway and an accessible water hydrant.

 This shelter has not been modified.
-Paved parking has a slope of 4.3 percent with a 3.5 percent cross slope.
+Paved parking has a slope of 4.3% with a 3.5% cross-slope.
 A gravel path leads to the shelter, which provides a group grill, one extended-end picnic table and 10 standard picnic tables, two electrical outlets and a water fountain.
 The maximum occupancy for the shelter is 75 people.
-A rough asphalt path with a 7 percent slope leads to a vault toilet near the building.
+A rough asphalt path with a 7% slope leads to a vault toilet near the building.

 Lake Allaman Area